 “What are you doing?”

 “Trying to climb Ella Rock,” I explained, waving my crude instructions in his face,” It says to follow the railway track for 2.5 kilometres.”

 “Yes, but there is a road,” he sighed.

 Competent hikers we were not.

 We followed the road we should have been on until it abruptly stopped and then hopped up onto the wooden sleepers, as the rest of the village seemed to be doing.
-Ladies in lemon saris danced along the track, men in long skirts marched past carrying heavy sacks.
+Ladies in lemon saris skirted along the track, men in long skirts marched past carrying heavy sacks.
 Every single one of them bid us hello.

 “We’re climbing that?”

 About a kilometre into the first flat stretch I picked up a shadow.
 A man had sprung from the bushes and was walking a few steps behind me.
 He suddenly took over and awarded me a smile.
 Then,